 Please read our page about Public Schools to learn more about the education system in Ontario.

-For families with children up to the age of six, the EarlyON Center is a great place to play and learn.
+For families with children up to the age of six, the EarlyON Centre is a great place to play and learn.
 The center offers free programs for different ages and at locations across Guelph and Wellington County.
 This is a great place to meet other families, learn about other activities and programs and get advice from EarlyON professionals.

 There are many things for families to do in Guelph Wellington!